asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/FernandoVazquezLopez.jpeg"
 	content = "Fernando joined the lab for summer 2022 to study avian oncogenic endogenous retroviruses using whole genome sequencing data; hoping to gain direct research experience to help him pursue a career in applied bioinformatics.
 He has since commenced a PhD (2023 start) at The University of Southampton, applying AI to improve diagnosis of IBD with Dr James Ashton."
 %}

-<span style="font-size:1.1em;">Charlie Barker</span> *Undergraduate project student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/CharlieBarker.jpg"
-	content = "Charlie joined the Mason Lab in June 2024, after completing the 3rd year of his integrated masters degree in biology at York.
-His summer project involves using TCGA WGS data to determine the transcriptomic impact of non-coding mutations in muscle invasive bladder cancer.
-Charlie hopes to develop both his bioinformatic skills and understanding of cancer biology prior to starting a 1 year placement with the GSK Genomics R&D team."
-%}